SymfonyCasts/symfony7/sfcasts/crud.md

 [EasyAdminBundle course](https://symfonycasts.com/screencast/easyadminbundle).
 ***

-Up next, we'll create a new form and send it via the GET HTTP method.
+Up next, we'll create a new form type that doesn't map to any entity.
 But for now, enjoy your freshly generated CRUD and go add more starships to your fleet!